 "Children are children, adults are adults.
-Sometimes you have to say no to your child," he said.'Cop out'
+Sometimes you have to say no to your child," he said.

 However, Elisabeth Staksrud believes that by acknowledging children below the age of 13 are using services, social networking sites could develop measures to protect them.

 "Since children often lie about their age to join 'forbidden' sites it would be more practical to identify younger users and to target them with easy-to-use protective measures," she said.

 The report concedes that while this approach would help keep existing users safer, it could also lead to a substantial increase in underage children signing up.

 Mr Bradley told the BBC he strongly believed that lowering the minimum age for Facebook would be wrong.

 "Without doubt, if the age limit was removed from Facebook, the effect would be an increase in the number of young people accessing the site," he told the BBC.